python/mypy/docs/source/more_types.rst

 Restricted methods in generic classes
 -------------------------------------

-In generic classes some methods may be allowed to call only for certain values of type arguments:
+In generic classes some methods may be allowed to be called only for certain values of type arguments:

 .. code-block:: python